Gradient-based optimization of scatterer arrangements based on the T-matrix method: Optimization results

 In this work, we consider scattering integrated over the entire forward and backward hemispheres rather than at a single direction.
 Hemispherical ($2\pi$) integration is shown to deliver major advantages over single-angle detection, especially for highly anisotropic nanostructures that scatter light into sharp forward or backward lobes.
 Experimental studies demonstrate that relying on direct or limited-angle measurements can introduce errors of 10\% or more, often underestimating or misrepresenting total scattered power~\cite{lindstrom2000reflectance, payne2015broadband, kim2005development}.
 Only $2\pi$ integration supports accurate modeling and optimization, crucial for applications like light-trapping and absorption in solar cells~\cite{payne2015broadband, jung2011dyadic, ulriksen2019plasmon}.

 For these reasons, the objective is defined as:

-where $E_{\mathrm{sca}}^{f}$ and $E_{\mathrm{sca}}^{b}$ represent the scattered field values on the surface of the forward and backward hemisphere $S^f$ and $S^b$.
+where $E_{\mathrm{sca}}$ denotes the scattered field, and $S_f$ and $S_b$ are the surfaces of the forward and backward hemispheres, respectively.
 The integrations are performed in the far field.
-The integrals are evaluated using discrete quadrature method.
+The integrals are evaluated using a discrete quadrature method.
 We maximize the F/B scattering ratio from a cluster of particles consisting of a finite number of spheres of a given material.
 The relative position of the spheres and their size are subject to optimization.
 Computations employ a local basis for each T-matrix without expanding in a global basis.
 However, for a later discussion of the multipolar contributions to the scattering response of the entire cluster, we resort to a global basis.

 To ensure that all optimization problems comply with the necessary constraints, we incorporate them using a nonlinear optimizer.
-We opt for the method of moving asymptotes (MMA)~\cite{svanberg2007mma} as it handles both bounds and nonlinear constraints.
+We opt for the method of moving asymptotes (MMA)~\cite{svanberg2002class} as it handles both bounds and nonlinear constraints.
 The constraints must be differentiable and evaluated at each iteration.
 The algorithm builds a sequence of convex and separable approximations to both the objective and the nonlinear constraints.
 We impose the no-overlap condition of adjacent spheres as a nonlinear constraint on the positions of the spheres for both finite and infinite arrangements.
 This is implemented by evaluating for all sphere pairs the quantity

 where \(r_i\) and \(r_j\) are the particle radii, \( d_{ij} = \|\mathbf{x}_i - \mathbf{x}_j\|_2 \) is the Euclidean distance, and \(s \ge 0\) is an optional safety margin.
 The constraint value is taken as the maximum of this quantity over all pairs, and requiring it to remain non-positive guarantees non-overlap.
+Besides enforcing physical non-overlap, this constraint also serves as a numerical safeguard by preventing configurations, for which the translation coupling terms and thus the corresponding multiscattering linear system given in Eq.~\ref{toglobal} may become poorly conditioned.
+In the implementation, the linear system is evaluated numerically using direct dense solve rather than by forming an inverse operator.

 Additionally, bound constraints specify the maximum and minimum values for the design variables, ensuring that the objective is not evaluated outside permissible limits.
 Bounds are set on the minimum radii of the spheres to adhere to possible fabrication constraints.
 Another potential issue for very small spheres is the significance of quantum effects, which must be accounted for with appropriate approximations.
 Consequently, we enforce a minimum radius of 5~nm.